linuxplayground/z80-compiler-kit-libcpm/docs/LIBRARY.md

 course period and a fine period.
 The `ay_play_note_delay` routine accepts a `key` value as an input.
 This key is the index of the notes arrays.

-The [ay-notes.h](../include/ay-notes.h) headerfile should make this clear.
+The [ay-notes.h](../include/ay-notes.h) header file should make this clear.

 ## Joystick